-While brass plated light fixtures in your bathroom may lend a look of elegance to your home, it takes only a little bit of rust to mar their appearance.
-While many rust removing products boast the ability to remove it near effortlessly, you may have all you need for the job in your home already.
+While brass-plated light fixtures in your bathroom may lend a look of elegance to your home, it takes only a little bit of rust to mar their appearance.
+While many rust-removing products boast the ability to remove it nearly effortlessly, you may have all you need for the job in your home already.

 Before You Start

 It's important to remove the light fixture from the wall or ceiling and take out the light bulb.
 Even with the light turned off, it's still unsafe to use moisture where electricity is.
 So turn the power off to that light fixture.
 Depending on the light fixture, you may need to unscrew it, so have the right tools for the job ahead of time and use caution.

 Ensure that the fixture is indeed brass plated and not solid brass by holding a magnet to it.
 If the magnet sticks, then it's brass plated with another metal underneath.
 If the magnet falls off, it's brass and the discoloration is tarnish.